salesforce/logai/README.md

 analysis.
 With LogAI, we can also easily benchmark popular ML and deep-learning algorithms for log anomaly detection without putting in redundant effort to process the logs.
 We have opensourced LogAI to facilitate a wide range of applications benefiting both academic research and industrial prototyping.

-## LogAI vs. other Log Analysis Tools

-Below table compares LogAI with several existing AI-based log analysis Tools, include both commercial log management platforms like NewRelic and DataDog, or popular log analysis open source tools on Github.
+The following table compares LogAI with several existing log analysis Tools, include both commercial log management platforms like NewRelic and DataDog, or popular log analysis open source tools on Github.

 | Coverage  | LogAI | NewRelic Log Monitoring | DataDog Log Explorer | logparser | loglizer | deep-loglizer | log3C |